qiskit-community/qiskit-experiments/docs/tutorials/experiment_cloud_service.rst

-Qiskit Experiments is designed to work with Qiskit’s `online experiment database <https://quantum-computing.ibm.com/experiments>`__, where you can view and share results of experiments you’ve run as ``DbExperimentData`` objects.
+Qiskit Experiments is designed to work with Qiskit’s `online experiment database <https://quantum-computing.ibm.com/experiments>`__, where you can view and share results of experiments you’ve run as ``ExperimentData`` objects.
 This tutorial shows how to save your experimental results to the database.
 You will need to have ``qiskit-ibmq-provider`` installed locally and an account in the Qiskit cloud service.
 We will use the ``ibmq_lima`` backend